rsvim/rfc/6-ColoringSystem.md

 1. Treesitter is slower than regex-based engine (to be fare, treesitter provides most accurate results and more flexible framework, while regex-based engines provide more buggy results and simple tech solutions).
 TODO: Can treesitter support partial parsing, and generate a error-tolerant result?
 If not, it means treesitter
 2. Treesitter parsers need to be compiled (with C/C++ compiler) into dynamical library (`.so`, `.dylib`, `.dll`) on user's local machine, then load into the editor to work with treesitter.
 Note: a collection of pre-built parsers can alleviate the need for C/C++ compilers in some popular OS (Windows/Linux/MacOs) and CPU architectures (x86_64/amd64/arm64).

+## Solution

+The final solution choice is: TextMate vs Treesitter.